• Skip to primary navigation

 Variations and Substitutions

 • Make it dairy-free - Replace milk with your favorite dairy-free milk, such as oat milk, almond, or coconut.
-Use melted coconut oil for butter like in healthy mashed sweet potatoes.
+Use vegan butter or melted coconut oil for butter.

-• Nut free - Skip pecans and use rolled oats instead like in air fryer apple crisp.
+• Nut free - Skip pecans and use rolled oats instead.

 • Gluten free option - Use gluten free flour, almond flour or ground gluten free rolled oats instead of all purpose flour.